HYDRA

 Our collaboration with Gwent Police led to the creation of a detailed report, including recommendations and an action plan.
 The report integrates feedback from both internal and community-based 10 KV events, alongside an analysis of staff surveys, cultural audits, HMICFRS reports, and the Force Management Statement.
 This comprehensive action plan has enabled Gwent Police to prioritise actions that will benefit both the internal culture and the wider community.Cultural and Conduct Exercise for Frontline Staff

 In response to national challenges around culture and conduct, including issues such as misogyny and racism, the Hydra Research and Innovation Group, in collaboration with the Hydra Foundation and external stakeholders, has developed a high-standard culture and conduct exercise for frontline policing staff.
 This immersive training aims to address significant cultural challenges in policing and other emergency services.
 By simulating real-life scenarios, we empower staff to recognise damaging behaviours and develop the courage to stand up against them.
-Launched with Gwent Police in July 2024, this exercise is set for broader rollout, including proposals for similar initiatives for the Fire Service across Wales and other public sector organisations.Micro-Credentials for Public Sector Leadership
+Launched with Gwent Police in July 2024, this exercise is set for broader rollout, including proposals for similar initiatives for the Fire Service across Wales and other public sector organisations.Exploring Gen Z’s Declining Trust in the Police

 We collaborate with national and international institutions, organisations, and industries to enhance their operational effectiveness, culture, and decision-making processes.